ExchangeUnion/xud/lib/connextclient/README.md

 ```
 A restart of xud is currently required for it to show up under `xucli getbalance` call.

+Optionally, in regtest environment you can also add a test ERC20 token TOK:
+`./bin/xucli addcurrency TOK Connext 18 --token_address="0xEcFcaB0A285d3380E488A39B4BB21e777f8A4EaC"`

 ## Fund the Connext client address
 Get the Connext address from the output of `./bin/xucli getinfo`